 It’s here, my guide to all things Paris, including the best things to do in the city.
 If you’re a fellow solo traveller heading to Paris, I’m here to tell you that Paris is still amazing, even if you’re travelling alone.

 I didn’t know what to expect from this solo trip to Paris, but I thoroughly enjoyed my four nights in the city last fall.
 It even made it into my top ten travel highlights for 2017.
-I spent each day exploring a different area, walking A LOT and eating many pastries — a winning combination.
+I spent each day exploring a different area, walking A LOT and eating many pastries – a winning combination.
 I thought I’d share my guide in case you’re also looking to adventure to the City of Love solo.
-Here is what I did, what I ate and where I stayed.
+Here are the best things to do in Paris, plus food recommendations and where I stayed.

 THINGS TO DO IN PARIS